Harmonic fields and the mechanical response of a cellular monolayer to ablation: Introduction

 This study straddles some traditionally distant disciplines, which can lead to confusion over terminology and potentially unfamiliar notation.
 The term `vector' will be reserved for `traditional' vectors in $\mathbb{R}^2$ or $\mathbb{R}^3$ having a physically interpretable length and orientation.
 The summation convention is avoided, and it will be convenient to express some linear operators explicitly in terms of the bases over which they act rather than as matrices.
 We will also simplify terminology and notation introduced in \cite{jensen2022} that was inspired in part by conventions established in mimetic finite differences.
 In particular, we distinguish the primary two-dimensional (2D) differential operators grad and curl, which form an exact sequence ($\mathrm{curl}\,\circ\mathrm{grad}=0$), from their respective adjoints (under suitable inner products) $-\mathrm{div}$ and rot, satisfying $-\mathrm{div}\,\circ\mathrm{rot}=0$.
 Discrete fields defined over cells and vertices (so-called cochains, analogues of differential forms) will typically have two scalar components, labelled by $\parallel$ and $\perp$ (denoting an association with projections of a vector field onto directions parallel or perpendicular to edges or links).
 Because edges and links need not be orthogonal, we will discuss the rotated operators cograd, cocurl, corot and codiv.
 We will show how the rotated operators on the primal cell network resemble, but are generally distinct from, the unrotated operators on the dual (triangulated) network.
 In \cite{jensen2022}, fields labelled with $\parallel$ and $\perp$ were treated separately; here they are handled in a unified way as elements of 2-component covector fields.

-We will consider a model of a locally planar epithelium defined over a 2D manifold $\mathcal{M}$ embedded in $\mathbb{R}^3$.
-It is helpful initially to consider $\mathcal{M}$ to be curved, although in computations we will assume it to be flat.
+We will consider a model of a planar epithelium defined over a flat 2D manifold $\mathcal{M}$ embedded in $\mathbb{R}^3$.
 Cells are defined in terms of vertices, edges and faces lying in $\mathcal{M}$.
 In the language of algebraic topology, such objects are respectively 0-chains, 1-chains and 2-chains, and functions defined over them are cochains.
 While it is common to define an $m$-cochain over an $m$-chain, here we retain the flexibility to define $n$-cochain-valued $m$-cochains, where $n$ and $m$ may differ.
 As suggested above, we focus in particular on 1-cochain-valued $m$-cochains, represented by two scalar components (labelled with $\parallel$ and $\perp$) defined over $m$-chains for $m=0,1,2$.
 Accordingly, the Hodge stars and wedge products that we deploy differ from (but complement) those proposed by other authors (\hbox{e.g.} \cite{desbrun2005}).